cellml/libcellml/docs/tutorials/tutorial7/tutorial7_cpp.rst

 Tutorial 7 C++: Creating the sodium channel
 ===========================================

-The outline for this tutorial is shown on the :def:`Tutorial 7<tutorial7>` page.
+The outline for this tutorial is shown on the :ref:`Tutorial 7<tutorial7>` page.
 These are the C++ instructions.
 For the same tutorial in Python please see the :ref:`Tutorial 7 in Python<tutorial7_py>` page instead.